telerik/xaml-docs/controls/radtaskboard/populating-with-data/data-binding-to-cvs.md

 ---
-title: Binding to Object
+title: Binding to CollectionViewSource
-page_title: Binding to Object
+page_title: Binding to CollectionViewSource
-description: Binding to Object
+description: Binding to CollectionViewSource
-slug: radtaskboard-populating-with-data-data-binding-to-object
+slug: radtaskboard-populating-with-data-data-binding-to-collectionviewsource
-tags: binding,to,object
+tags: binding,to,collectionviewsource
 published: True
 position: 5
 ---

-# Binding to Object
+# Binding to CollectionViewSource